ysajeepan/sri-lanka-provinces-districts-cities/README.md

 * This free database dose not guarantee for the complete list of cities in Sri Lanka.
 * You can manually change the spelling mistakes or add edit any records, which are not correct.
-* TODO - Translate names into සිංහල and தமிழ் for multilingual purposes
+* TODO - Translate names into සිංහල and தமிழ் for multilingual purposes.
+..* Provinces done.